millerk22/emc2-labs/EMC2-Labs-Fall/lab13.rst

 Lab 13: Linear Transformations
 ==============================

-Linear transformations are the heart of linear algebra—they define how shapes stretch, rotate, reflect, and shear across space.
+Linear transformations are at the heart of linear algebra and its applications.
+For example, they define how geometric shapes in :math:`\mathbb{R}^n` stretch, rotate, reflect, and shear.
 In this lab, we explore the geometric power of linear transformations and how matrix multiplication implements them computationally.

 Linear Transformations